-Market produce recovery from the Thursday night Chelan Farmers Market was attempted in the growing 2012 growing season with mixed results.
-The Farmers Market Manager was enthusiastic about gleaning produce.
-She also allowed the use of the Farmers Market information table for Community Harvest materials.
+The first attempt to recover produce from the Thursday nigh Chelan Farmers' Market yielded mixed results.
+The Farmers Market Manager was enthusiastic about gleaning produce, and also allowed the use of the Farmers Market information table for Community Harvest materials.
 A donation box was set up and information was handed out.
-Many of the farmers were on board, and willing to donate excess produce; but the program will need to make some improvements for the 2013 season.
+Many of the farmers were on board and willing to donate excess produce, but the program will need to make some improvements going forward.

 1. Unless the Gleaning Coordinator was at the market, there was not a consistent volunteer trained to talk about Community Harvest.